Contents

-A plane triangle is an object having 3 straight sides in 2-dimensional space.
-(Triangles in other spaces, for example spherical triangles, are not treated here.)
-Triangles have 3 sides, 3 vertices (the points where the sides meet), and 3 angles.
+A plane triangle is an object having no thickness and 3 straight sides.
+(They are flat, or two-dimensional.
+Triangles in spaces with more dimensions, for example a triangle on the surface of a globe, are not described here.)
+Every triangle has 3 sides, 3 vertices (the points where the sides meet), and 3 angles.

 If the sizes of three of the six parts (3 angles and 3 sides) of a triangle are known, and at least one of the known parts is a side, the sizes of the other sides and angles can be calculated.
 Mathematicians call this, “solving the triangle.”